ExpressionEngine/ExpressionEngine-User-Guide/source/development/services/building_models/index.rst

 | base64Serialized | base64_encode(serialize($data)) |
 +------------------+---------------------------------+

-Please refer to :doc:`Creating Column Types <./column_types>` to learn how to add your own.
+Please refer to :doc:`Creating Column Types <./column-types>` to learn how to add your own.

 Multiple Tables
 ---------------

+.. todo:: This section is a STUB and needs to be completed.

 Model Methods
 -------------